shayonj/pg_easy_replicate/README.md

 Once the bootstrap is complete, you can start the sync.
 Starting the sync sets up the publication, subscription and performs other minor housekeeping things.

+**NOTE**: Start sync by default will drop all indices in the target database for performance reasons.
+And will automatically re-add the indices during `switchover`.
+It is turned on by default and you can opt out of this with `--no-recreate-indices-post-copy`

 ```bash
 $ pg_easy_replicate start_sync --group-name database-cluster-1